BC Proprietary Estoppel Lawyers

 This brief analysis in Belvedere suggests two things: first, detriment does not automatically flow from reliance, and second, detriment must be assessed on a holistic basis, with a view to looking at both the overall benefits gained and losses suffered by the claimant.

 The majority then analyzed, what if any, detrimental reliance actually occurred as opposed to the trial judge’s error which assumed a detriment merely upon proof of reliance on a promise.
-They found little detriment and certainly not the level of detrimental reliance that justify Sabey receiving the entire farm.
+They found little detriment and certainly not the level of detrimental reliance that justifies Sabey receiving the entire farm.

 ….If he had wanted to, he could have taken over the farm at any time and he could have pursued professional riding.
 But he did not.
 If he had taken over the farm after Dietrich’s death then he would not have been able to pursue his accounting career.
 He could not devote himself fully to both.
 Ultimately, Mr. Sabey did not choose professional dressage or the farm; he chose to expand his accounting career and to ride and teach lessons on the side.
 The evidence does not support any detriment in terms of career choice, and as indicated, neither were pleaded as detrimental reliance.